The Moving Average Strategy Guide

 As the name suggests, this moving average strategy uses three MAs: one fast, one medium and one slow.

 The trading signals are generated by the fastest moving average crossing over the medium-length average, just as with the dual strategy.
 However, there is an additional rule to consider – the slowest moving average acts a trend filter.
 This means that you can only place a trade if the two faster MAs are the correct side of the filter line.
 To go long, both need to be higher.
 To take a short position, both need to be lower.

 The daily EURUSD chart below shows three moving averages added for this strategy.
 The red line is a 150-day moving average.
 The green line is a 250-day moving average.
 The blue line is a 350-day moving average - this is our filter line.

-The signal arrives on the 15 September 2020, indicated by the vertical red line, when the green MA follows the faster red MA above the blue – thus meaning that both lines are the correct side of our filter to initiate a long position.
+The signal arrives on 15 September 2020, indicated by the vertical red line when the green MA follows the faster red MA above the blue – thus meaning that both lines are the correct side of our filter to initiate a long position.